In Emergency: Contact US Coast Guard Station Bodega Bay on VHF CHANNEL 16 or call 911 and ask for Marin County Dispatch.

 White sharks are sometimes seen in coastal waters off Point Reyes National Seashore in the fall when high numbers of juvenile California sea lions, northern elephant seals, and harbor seals are visiting the Seashore's beaches and rocky shores.
 Even though white sharks visit the waters near the mouths of Tomales Bay and Drakes Estero, the chances of being attacked by a white shark is extremely small.

-According to the Shark Research Committee, from 1900 to the 2016, there were 139 authenticated unprovoked white shark attacks reported in California, with only thirteen fatal shark attacks reported from California between 1952 and 2016.
-Between 2000 and 2016, there were only four white shark attacks reported in the Point Reyes area: a surfer at Stinson Beach in 2002, a surfer at Limantour Beach in 2004, a surfer at Dillon Beach in 2006, and a kayaker at Dillon Beach in 2008.
-All four individuals survived the attacks.
+According to the Shark Research Committee, from 1900 to the 2012, there were 154 authenticated unprovoked white shark attacks reported in California, with only 15 fatal shark attacks reported from California between 1952 and 2021.
+Between 2000 and 2021, there were only five white shark attacks reported in the Point Reyes area: a surfer at Stinson Beach in 2002, a surfer at Limantour Beach in 2004, a surfer at Dillon Beach in 2006, a kayaker at Dillon Beach in 2008, and a surfer at Point Reyes in 2017.
+All five individuals survived the attacks.

 In general, white sharks are most likely to be encountered near seal resting areas.
 So, to better avoid white sharks, avoid water activities in locations near where seals congregate.
 The most likely place for a shark encounter in Tomales Bay is the area north of Tom's Point.

 Last updated: September 16, 2023